Coder4916/Think-In-Space/README.md

 ## **Acknowledgements**

 - My mentor, Oluwaseun Owonikoko, for the helpful feedback on all aspects of the Website.
+- The Code Institute Tutors who helped me with some of issues I had when building the site, and for supporting me with the Testing element of my Readme.md file.
 - My friend and mentor Elwyn Davies, for the site features and his continued support throughout, as well as his insight into the coaching world.
-- My wife Beth for her constant support, and for proof reading and testing my site material.
+- My wife Beth for her constant support throughout the first module, and for proof reading and testing my site material.

 [Back to top](#think-in-space)